stacktrace-nso/nonskating.club/content/guides/jam-timer.md

 2. At 00:25 into the lineup period (5 seconds prior to jam start) as displayed on the scoreboard, issue the Five Seconds verbal cue and hand signal specified in the [WFTDA Officiating Cues, Codes, and Signals](https://static.wftda.com/officiating/wftda-officiating-cues-codes-and-signals.pdf) document.

    The cue should be issued so that it falls _exactly_ at 5 seconds prior to jam start.
 Typically this means initiating the cue at around 24.5 seconds.
 Practice aligning your word “Five” with the scoreboard clock striking 25 seconds.
-3. Stop and reset your Jam Clock.
+3. Stop and reset your Jam Clock so that you're ready to begin timing the jam.
 4. At 00:30 into the lineup period as displayed on the scoreboard, give the Jam Start whistle signal and hand signal specified in the [WFTDA Officiating Cues, Codes, and Signals](https://static.wftda.com/officiating/wftda-officiating-cues-codes-and-signals.pdf) document.

    This cue should also be issued so that it falls at _exactly_ 30 seconds.